jahnavvi/jahnavvi/README.md

-# Hi, I'm Jahnavvi 👋
+# Hey There!
+I'm Jahnavvi :)

 Welcome to my GitHub profile!
-I'm a passionate developer who loves building creative and technical projects — from 3D web apps to games, simulations, and systems software.
+I'm a passionate developer who loves building creative and technical projects.

 ---

 ## 🚀 About Me

-- 🎓 Computer Science student with a love for both software engineering and game development
+- 🎓 Computer Science graduate with a love software engineering
 - 💡 I enjoy turning complex ideas into clean, functional applications
-- 🌐 Experienced with **full-stack web development**, **systems programming**, and **Unity game dev**
+- 🌐 Experienced with **full-stack web development**, **systems programming**, **data structures**, and **algorithms**
-- 🔭 Currently exploring: 3D graphics, Gaussian splatting, and network simulation

 ---